TEACH ME 2 SAFETY GUIDE

 - We gather each applicant’s contact details, physical address, education history, and relevant experience.

-- We review each applicant’s documents: ID / Work permit (if foreign), Matric Certificate and/or University Transcript.
+- We review each applicant’s documents: Identity documentation / Work permit (if foreign), School leaving certificates and/or University Transcript.

 - The selection of tutors for a job